ewmdev/ewmdevbook_4.4.7_1G2f/README.md

-# ewmdevbook_447
+# Enhancement 1G2f: Prohibit Goods Issue for Incomplete Packing
-Custom Development: Prohibit Goods Issue for Incomplete Packing
+Custom check for completed packing of an outbound delivery at the time of goods issue